genielabs/homegenie.it/source/server/index.md

 **HomeGenie Server**
+is an open source, general purpose, *programmable intelligence* that can monitor and control smart devices to implement any kind of automated tasks based on statistics and actual system data.
-is an open source and general-purpose automation server featuring powerful scheduler and automation engine, data processing and analysis, package system, widgets editor and programs editor with API that includes GPIO / SPI / I2C programming.
+It features a powerful scheduler and program engine, data processing and analysis, package system, widgets editor and program editor with APIs that include GPIO/SPI/I2C programming.

 With examples and widgets for a quick *Smart Home* setup, and built-in drivers for **X10**, **ZigBee**, **Z-Wave**, *HomeGenie Server* is available for **Windows**, **Mac**, **Linux** and ARM-based computers.